Before talking about moon salutations I must first mention Sun Salutations because people tend to be more familiar with them as a starting point.

 9. Exhale – PARVATASANA/MOUNTAIN POSE

-Keeping the hands and feet in the same position lift the hips up, bringing the heels to the ground, lengthening through the spine, bringing the shoulders towards the ankles.
+Keeping the hands and feet in the same position lift the hips up, bringing the heels to the ground, lengthening through the spine, and moving the shoulders towards the ankles.
 Take a few breaths here.
-As you exhale lifting the hips towards the sky and pressing the hands into the ground.
+As you exhale lifting the hips towards the sky and press the hands into the ground.
 (Same as step 6)